 Judge Juliette Scales, Juvenile Court, Atlanta Judicial Circuit - Judge Scales was appointed to the bench in June, 2002.
 Judge Scales has served Fulton County as an Associate Juvenile Court Judge for over 10 years and was recently appointed as Fulton County Juvenile Court Judge in May 2013.
 Previously she has served as both a Special Assistant Attorney General and as an Assistant District Attorney in Fulton County.She is an active committee member of the Council of Juvenile Court Judges of Georgia.

 Judge Phil Spivey, Juvenile Court, Ocmulgee Judicial Circuit - Judge Spivey is the presiding Judge at Baldwin County Family Dependency Treatment Court.
 He was appointed judge in July, 2013.
 His mission is to provide a structured, rigorous addiction treatment system for parents whose children have been removed from their care or custody in the counties of Baldwin, Jones, Putnam and Wilkinson.

 Judge James Whitfield, Juvenile Court, Cobb Judicial Circuit - Judge Whitfield is the presiding Judge Juvenile Court of Cobb County.
-Hewas appointed on 1st of January 2005.
+He was appointed on 1st of January 2005.
 He is the presiding Judge in the Juvenile Court of Cobb County.
-Since his practice of Law in 1980 he has practiced in all Georgia trial and appellate courts and all Federal trials.
+Since beginning the practice of law in 1980, he has practiced in all Georgia trial and appellate courts and all Federal trials.
 His activities include being on the Georgia Supreme Court Committee on Justice for Children, the Strategic Planning Committee – Judicial Council of Georgia; and various State Bar of Georgia Committees that include numerous business and civic activities and boards.